 One cup of soup is hardly filling, so eating an average of two cups of canned soup would shoot the sodium levels way over many of our daily limits.

-This Low Sodium Potato Soup is a very low 57mg per cup or just 115mg for two cups which makes for a filling meal.
-My recipe makes a total of 12 cups of soup, so you can get 6 servings of 2 cups each.
+This Low Sodium Potato Soup is a very low 68mg per cup or just 136mg for two cups which makes for a filling meal.
+My recipe makes 12 cups of soup so that you can get 6 servings of 2 cups each.

 The two things that make this potato soup low-sodium